-A simple blood test is available to screen for celiac disease.
+A simple blood test is available to test for celiac disease.
 People with celiac disease who eat gluten have higher than normal levels of certain antibodies in their blood.
-These antibodies are produced by the immune system because it views gluten (the proteins found in wheat, rye and barley) as a threat.
+These antibodies are produced by the immune system because it views gluten (the proteins found in wheat, rye, and barley) as a threat.
 You must be on a gluten-containing diet for antibody (blood) testing to be accurate.

 Who should get screened?

 - Children older than 3 and adults experiencing symptoms of celiac disease should be tested

 - First-degree relatives of people with celiac disease – parents, siblings and children have a 1 in 10 risk compared to 1 in 100 in the general population

 - Any individual with an associated autoimmune disorder or other condition, especially type 1 diabetes mellitus, autoimmune thyroid disease, autoimmune liver disease, Down syndrome, Turner syndrome, Williams syndrome, and selective immunoglobulin A (IgA) deficiency

 Testing for Celiac Disease in Children Under the Age of 3

 From the University of Chicago Celiac Disease Center: